 Pediatric Hospitalist Fellowship

 The long-term goals of the fellowship are to provide high quality training in patient and family-oriented hospitalized care, and to provide opportunities for additional growth in Hospital Medicine research and quality improvement endeavors.
-In addition, the program aims to develop fellows into future leaders in teaching, leadership, advocacy, and hospital administration.
+In addition, the program aims to develop fellows into future leaders in medical education, leadership, advocacy, global health, patient safety, and hospital administration.
+Our fellowship goals are also directed toward the culturally sensitive care of acutely ill, hospitalized children and their families in the diverse setting of beautiful Miami.

 Curriculum